Jaundice in babies

 How do I know if my baby's jaundice is normal?

-- becomes jaundiced after the first 24 hours of life
+- becomes jaundiced after the first 24 hours after birth

 - wakes up of their own accord to demand feeds

-has dirty nappies (bowel motions) that are yellow or green (not pale, white or light beige) in colour.
-See the Stool colour chart at the UK Children's Liver Disease Foundation website
+- has dirty nappies (bowel motions) that are yellow or green (not pale, white or light beige) in colour

 As the bilirubin level gets higher, your baby: